 - 1. TLS handshake (certificate validation) errors AA/ PDP MUST drop the connection; SP MUST drop the connection, and deny access to content.
 Both parties MAY generate internal alerts to rectify the problem. - 2.
 Invalid signature on the request AA/ PDP MUST drop the message.
 AA/ PDP MAY generate a response.
-The status code MUST be 'urn:oasis:names:tc:SAML:2.0:status:RequestDenied'. - 3.
+The top-level status code MUST be "urn:oasis:names:tc:SAML:2.0:status:Requester" with a second-level status code of "urn:oasis:names:tc:SAML:2.0:status:RequestDenied". - 3.
 Invalid signature on the response SP MUST drop the message.
 SP MUST also show an error message to the user and deny access to the content. - 4.
-AttributeQueries are not supported the AA MUST respond with a response with the status code value of "urn:oasis:names:tc:SAML:2.0:status:RequestUnsupported".
+AttributeQueries are not supported the AA MUST respond with a top-level status code of "urn:oasis:names:tc:SAML:2.0:status:Requester" and a second-level status code value of "urn:oasis:names:tc:SAML:2.0:status:RequestUnsupported".
 The SP will have to proceed without attribute information, and rely only on fine-grained authorization through XACML query.
 Note, this is not the same as receiving an 'error' from the AA, in which case the SP MUST explicitly deny access to the content. - 5.
-Invalid attribute names (either unknown or unsupported attributes) AA will generate a response with the status code of "urn:oasis:names:tc:SAML:2.0:status:InvalidAttrNameOrValue".
-This status code MUST have child status elements that indicate which attribute is at fault.
+Invalid attribute names (either unknown or unsupported attributes) AA will generate a response with the top-level status code of "urn:oasis:names:tc:SAML:2.0:status:Requester" and a second-level status code of "urn:oasis:names:tc:SAML:2.0:status:InvalidAttrNameOrValue".
+This second-level status code MUST also have child status elements that indicate which attribute is at fault.
 For example,

-6. Unknown resource - PDP MUST generate a response with the status code of "urn:oasis:names:tc:SAML:2.0:status:ResourceNotRecognized".
-This status code MAY have child status elements that indicate which resource is at fault.
+6. Unknown resource - PDP MUST generate a response with the top-level status code of "urn:oasis:names:tc:SAML:2.0:status:Requester" and a second-level, a second-level status code of "urn:oasis:names:tc:SAML:2.0:status:ResourceNotRecognized".
+The second-level status code MAY also have child status elements that indicate which resource is at fault.
 For example,

-- 7. Subject identifier is not found the AA/PDP MUST send a SAML response with the status code value of "urn:oasis:names:tc:SAML:2.0:status:UnknownPrincipal".
+- 7. Subject identifier is not found the AA/ PDP MUST send a SAML response with the top-level status code value of "urn:oasis:names:tc:SAML:2.0:status:Requester" and the second-level status code of "urn:oasis:names:tc:SAML:2.0:status:UnknownPrincipal".
 It MAY include a status message.
-Upon receiving this message, the SP/PEP MUST invalidate his own session, and reauthenticate the subscriber with the AnP. - 8.
-Internal error at the AA/PDP AA/PDP MAY generate a response with the status code of "urn:oasis:names:tc:SAML:2.0:status:Responder".
+Upon receiving this message, the SP/PEP MUST invalidate his own session, and re-authenticate the subscriber with the AnP. - 8.
+Internal error at the AA/ PDP AA/ PDP MAY generate a response with the top-level status code of "urn:oasis:names:tc:SAML:2.0:status:Responder".
 A status message MAY be included, but that will be opaque to the SP.
 SP MUST deny access in such cases. - 9.
 Request timeout if the AA/ PDP does not respond (within a certain period of time), SP MUST treat this as an error condition, and MUST show an error message to the subscriber and deny access to the content.